-The report on the English exam for 6th grade will focus on three main content areas: Vocabulary, Written Reception and Written Production in sentence level, along with students' attitudes toward the subject.
+The report on the English exam for 9th grade will focus on two main content areas: Vocabulary and Written Reception, along with students' attitudes toward the subject.

-The report does not include grades.
+The report does not include any grades.
 Instead, it reflects the school's overall outputs and results, both in terms of achievements and school climate.
 This year, the report will show the distribution of students across performance levels in English, which will allow learning about the mastery level of students at the specific class and the school levels, regarding the contents and the skills in the examined subject.